telescopeѲptics.net

 wavefront error is ~0.7 of the surface P-V

-error.
-Surface change toward cylindrical and saddle form result in
+twice the depth along minor axis).
+Surface change toward cylindrical and saddle

-further increase of the induced wavefront error of astigmatism: it
+form result in further increase of the induced wavefront error of

 not a factor in the surface/wavefront P-V error relationship, and